I received an email from a reader this weekend that read as follows:

 I recently read a post that was labeled Study Shows Teenage Brain Lacks Empathy.
 It was followed by this: “If you ever sense teenagers are not taking your feelings into account, it's probably because they're just incapable of doing so.”
 I completely disagree with this and think that if your teenage lacks empathy for a long duration, this is considered a warning sign.

-Mr. Uche, please tell me what your thoughts are on the subject
+Mr. Uche, please tell me what your thoughts are on the subject of empathy in teenagers.

 Dear Ms. D,

-Empathy is a trait we are all born with, this is because we are social creatures and have evolved to survive and thrive in small communities.
+Empathy is a trait we are all born with, because we are social creatures and have evolved to survive and thrive in small communities.
 Social conditioning determines if teenagers will learn to listen to their empathetic voice (consciousness) or otherwise.

-My interpretation goes like this: “the prefrontal cortex is last to develop because it allows the average person to focus on self mastery before becoming fully conscientious about the welfare of their respective communities.”
+My interpretation goes like this: “The prefrontal cortex is last to develop because it allows the average person to focus on self-mastery before becoming fully conscientious about the welfare of their respective communities.”